Integrate your ad technologies into AMP

 Important: this documentation is not applicable to your currently selected format email!

 If you are an ad technology provider looking to integrate with AMP HTML, please see the guidelines below.
 To ensure minimum latency and quality, please follow the instructions listed here before submitting a pull request to the AMP open-source project.
-For general guidance on how to get started with contributing to AMP, please see CONTRIBUTING.md.
+For general guidance on how to get started with contributing to AMP, please see docs/contributing.md.

 Examples : DFP, A9